Hill Top, Cumbria: The new room

-The Sitting Room
+The sitting room

 Originally a farmhouse bedroom, Beatrix used this upstairs space to entertain.
 The room includes a box piano by Muzio Clementi and Co.

-The Treasure Room
+The treasure room

 The smallest room in the house shows off the original oak floors.
 One floorboard has been cut shorter than the others, which possibly inspired the events in The Tale of Samuel Whiskers.
-Notable items in the room include the Dolls House which contains the ham depicted in The Tale of Two Bad Mice and a display cabinet featuring miniature bronzes of Beatrix's characters.
+Notable items in the room include the dolls house which contains the ham depicted in The Tale of Two Bad Mice and a display cabinet featuring miniature bronzes of Beatrix's characters.

 Bedroom

-The only bedroom in the house contains an ornate four poster bed dating from the mid-1600s.
+The only bedroom in the house contains an ornate four-poster bed dating from the mid-1600s.
 Beatrix's husband William Heelis carved their initials in the fireplace surround.

-Layout of the House
+Layout of the house

-The house contains three rooms downstairs, the Entrance Hall, Parlour and Scullery.
-Four rooms upstairs, Sitting Room, Treasure Room, Bedroom and New Room.
+The house contains three rooms downstairs, the entrance hall, parlour and scullery.
+There are four rooms upstairs; the sitting room, treasure room, bedroom and new room.
 All of these rooms can be entered by visitors.
 There are additional rooms not on the visitor route, including a cellar, a landing cupboard and a washroom, which did not contain plumbing, but was simply a space to wash using a bowl of water.